UBB-bibliometrics/search-strategies-priorityareas/KE_TableauCristin.md

 ## Any undertopic (generic terms)

 Title and journal search.
-These are terms that are so generic it is hard to pin them to a sub-topic, but we want to make sure that they are caught.
+These are generic terms, so it is hard to pin them to a sub-topic, but we want to make sure that they are caught.

 ```py =
 IF